Skip to content

 The Bottom Line

-You might also want to consider eliminating all those campus distractions and study online instead.
+You might also want to consider eliminating all those campus distractions and studying online instead.
 University of the People offers tuition-free distance learning, so your student experience can revolve around your academic work instead of your social obligations.